 Calliope Limneos-Papakosta’s previous discoveries in Alexandria

 In 2015, the Hellenic Institute for the Research of Alexandrian Culture, directed by Papakosta, uncovered a large public building from the Ptolemaic period.
-The discovery was a carved tunnel at a depth of 10 meters (30 feet).
+The discovery was a carved tunnel at a depth of ten meters (thirty feet).

 “This is a significant discovery because the site belongs to the Royal Quarters of the Ptolemae and we have information about these buildings from ancient times,” Papakosta told the Athens Macedonian News Agency.

-Two years later, an even larger discovery gave support to the belief that Alexander the Great’s tomb was nearby, as the archaeologist uncovered the ancient Alexandrian royal quarters near the crossroads of the ancient city, just as she had thought.
+Two years later, an even larger discovery provided support for the belief that Alexander the Great’s tomb was nearby, as the archaeologist uncovered the ancient Alexandrian royal quarters near the crossroads of the ancient city, just as she had thought.

 The National Geographic Society is also assisting with the dig, providing electrical resistivity tomography (ERT) technology to help Papakosta identify areas which may point the way to the tomb of Alexander.